 If you have suffered a traumatic head injury in a car accident, slip and fall accident, or work-related accident, you may have a right to compensation not only for the medical treatment you received but also for the impact that this injury has had on your life.
-At the Law Office of Jared Zafran, our Philadelphia brain injury attorneys can advocate for you and get you the compensation you deserve.
+At Zafran Law Group, our Philadelphia brain injury attorneys can advocate for you and get you the compensation you deserve.

 Brain Injury Lawyer in Philadelphia

 According to the CDC, a traumatic brain injury or TBI is caused by an impact or jolt to the head that disrupts the normal function of the brain.
 Not every head injury is classified as a TBI.
 Brain injuries that stem from other medical conditions, such as a stroke or a tumor in the brain are considered brain injuries but do not fall under the umbrella of TBIs.
 For a brain injury to be considered a TBI, the head must have experienced some form of direct and forceful trauma that caused the injury.
 TBIs can cause significant disability and even death.

 What are the Symptoms of Traumatic Brain Injuries?